nspcc-dev/coredns/plugin/nns/README.md

 nns NEO_N3_CHAIN_ENDPOINT - [NNS_DOMAIN]
 ```

+You can specify more than one contract.
+They will be handled as follows:

+* Constructing the resulting record set by taking the content from each contract and overriding (conflicting records)
+in the order of appearance in config file.
+* Using `AXFR` request the `SOA` record taking from the original (first in the order of appearance) zone.

 ## Examples

 In this configuration, first we try to find the result in the provided neo node and forward